What do I need to know about the GDPR legislation?

 Privacy legislation isn't new.
 Within the European Union (EU), each member state currently has its own privacy law.
 These national laws are all based on the 1995 European Privacy Directive.
 In the Netherlands, the national implementation of this directive is the Personal Data Protection Act (Wbp).

-General Data Protection Regulation came into effect on May 25, 2018.
-This means that from that date on, there will be a single privacy law across the EU.
-The Wbp will no longer apply, but the basic principles of that legislation will still form the core of the new GDPR.
-The Dutch Data Protection Authority (Autoriteit Persoonsgegevens) monitors compliance with the statutory rules for the protection of personal data.
+As of May 25, 2018, the General Data Protection Regulation (GDPR) applies.
+This means that from that date onwards, only one privacy law applies throughout the entire EU.
+The Wbp no longer applies, but the basic principles of that legislation still form the core of the new GDPR.
+The Dutch Data Protection Authority supervises compliance with the statutory rules for the protection of personal data.

 What is the general purpose of the GDPR?